My Collection of Mac OS Screenshots

 • Mac OS X 10.11 El Capitan Running on a 15" MacBook Pro

-Not much changed in terms of visuals between Yosemite and Big Sur.
-In fact, I can’t even remember what was new in Sierra.
+Not much changed in terms of visuals between Yosemite and Big Sur, but it did introduce the “macOS” branding.

 High Sierra was another stabilization and maintenance release.
 I still took screenshots, but there isn’t much new to see here either.